 The five acclaimed musicians will perform their first residency concert held at Guarneri Hall on Wed Jan, 2025

-Threads of Melodic Silence brings together a program of rich and reflective works performed by the NLM Piano Trio: Rabia Brooke (violin), Haddon Kay (cello), and Lam Wong (piano).
+Threads of Melodic Silence brings together a program of rich and reflective works performed by the NLM Piano Trio: Rabia Brooke (violin), Haddon Kay (cello), and Tamila Salimdjanova (piano).
 The evening features the world premiere of Under the shimmering aspens - a Nova Linea Musica commission by Chicago’s own Stacy Garrop, written especially for the ensemble.
-Also on the program are Colors Through Piano Trio by Grammy Award-winning composer Jennifer Higdon, and Piano Trio No. 1, Op.
+Also on the program are the Piano Trio No 1 by Grammy Award-winning composer Jennifer Higdon, and Piano Trio No. 1, Op.
 28 by Lera Auerbach—a work of vivid emotional contrasts that evokes the spirit of both Bach and Shostakovich.
+Alexander Hersh will also share some solo and chamber works on the program.

 Guarneri Hall: World Premiere Jennifer Higdon